Mayfair, Philadelphia: Population

-As of the 2010 census, the tracts covering most of Mayfair had a population of 38,202 people, 56% White, 19% African American, 16% Hispanic, 8% Asian, 2% Two or more races, and 2% Other and mostly in owner-occupied rowhomes.
+As of the 2010 census, the tracts covering most of Mayfair had a population of 38,202 people, 56% White, 19% African American, 16% Hispanic, 8% Asian, 2% Two or more races, and 2% Other and mostly in owner-occupied rowhouses.
+Over the last two decades investors have bought up the housing stock to accommodate Section 8 housing turning the neighborhood into a mostly rental population.

 Mayfair is widely known for its association with Irish-American culture.
 During the 2000 census, 14,682 people noted Irish ancestry, including 11,100 who claimed it as their primary ancestry.
 Other claimed ancestries of note were German (7,069), Italian (6,067), Polish (3,512), and English (2,442).
 Like most of the city's Northeast, since 2000, the area has seen an increase in immigrants from Russia as well as an increase in non-European immigrants and non-European Americans, with the integration of immigrants from various Asian countries, Arabs, Blacks and Hispanic Americans in the communities.

-Mayfair uses the ZIP codes 19136, 19149 and 19152.